 SCOPE OF THIS CHAPTER

-This chapter covers those situations in which children need caring for but where relatives or friends might be available to fulfil this responsibility.
-It should be read in conjunction with the Family and Friends Care Policy.
+This chapter covers those situations in which children need caring for but where relatives or friends might be available to fulfill this responsibility.
+It should be read in conjunction with the Family and Friends Care Policy and the Private Fostering Policy.

 This chapter does not apply to those children who are looked after and placed with relatives or friends.
 In relation to such placements, see Placements with Connected Person Procedure.